 Most people assume that kids eat healthy food at home, and junk everywhere else.
-But that's not the case.
+But that’s simply just not the case.

 - One third of the calories your kids eat at home are empty.